 Figure 6 shows the performance degradation after the VM starts.
 We configure the VM with 1GB RAM, and first run the Apache web server [5] on it.
 We set a client on another server that makes requests to load web pages, one immediately after another, simultaneously via a 1Gbps LAN, under four mechanisms (Pre-copy, Post-copy, post-copy-i, HSG-LM).
 Note that we did not include Self-migration evaluation in Figure 6, which exhibits very similar results as Pre-copy migration because it also follows the pre-copy approach during migration.
-Since the same load of web requests are processed in this experiment, the measured throughput (i.e., number of web responses received per second) can be compared for evaluating the impact of page faults on the VM performance during the initial period after the VM resumes.
-We set a threshold that all the throughput numbers under the threshold are recognized as performance degradation.
+Note that we did not measure the resume time directly because it's hard to define the exact ending time.
+As an alternative measurement, because the same load of web requests are processed in this experiment, the measured throughput (i.e., number of web responses received per second) can be compared for evaluating the impact of page faults on the VM performance during the initial period after